lotabout/skim/README.md

 sk --color=light,fg:232,bg:255,current_bg:116,info:27
 ```

-You can choose the `BASE SCHEME` among the followings(default: dark on
+You can choose the `BASE SCHEME` among the following(default: dark on
 256-color terminal, otherwise 16):